lrthomps/lrthomps.github.io/index.md

 </aside>

-Roughly five years a data scientist after studying math and physics, now in Vancouver, BC.
+More than 5 years a data scientist after studying math and physics, now in Vancouver, BC.

 In Vancouver because I love the mountains so near, prefer my snow up there, don’t mind the rain down here, and could not live in an un-walkable/un-bikeable place.